-Apela Strategic Solutions joins Chamber
+Apela Strategic Solutions joins chamber

-Apela exist to help employers create a healthier and more productive workforce by delivering innovative, cost effective and comprehensive solutions.
+Apela Strategic Solutions exist to help employers create a healthier and more productive workforce by delivering innovative, cost effective and comprehensive solutions.

 They provide Human Resource Consulting, Healthcare Access Solutions and Strategies, Benefit Cost Containment Strategies, Tribal Membership Services and Support, as well as State Federal Grant Compliant Reviews.